2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in Arkansas

 Best Arkansas Schools for Affordable Quality for a Bachelor's in Liberal Arts & Humanities

-Our 2023 rankings named Arkansas State University - Main Campus the best value school in Arkansas for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the city of Jonesboro, A-State is a public college with a fairly large student population.
+Our analysis found Arkansas State University - Main Campus to be the best value school for liberal arts / sciences and humanities students who want to pursue a bachelor’s degree in Arkansas.
+Located in the small city of Jonesboro, A-State is a public school with a fairly large student population.

 Full Liberal Arts / Sciences & Humanities at Arkansas State University - Main Campus Report